Aaron Judge Preview, Player Props: Yankees vs. Rays

 Aaron Judge At The Plate

-- Judge has picked up an RBI in 40.5% of his games this year, with more than one RBI in 20.3% of his games.
-He has also plated three or more runs in six contests.
+- In 30 games this year (40.0%), Judge has picked up an RBI, and in 15 of those games (20.0%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 43 of 74 games this season, and more than once 11 times.
+- He has scored in 43 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.